Nanpi County

 Nanpi (南皮 (Nánpí)) is a county in the east of Hebei province, China, bordering Shandong province to the south.
 It is under the administration of the prefecture-level city of Cangzhou.
-As of 2020, it has a population of 350,000 residing in an area of 836 km2.
+As of 2020, it has a population of around 350,000 residing in an area of 836 km2.

 Administrative divisions

 There are 6 towns and 3 townships under the county's administration.